zbalkan/zbalkan.github.io/_posts/2025-01-25-wazuhevtx.md

-## Enhancing Wazuh Rule Testing with wazuhevtx: A Solution for Windows Event Logs
+## Enhancing Wazuh Rule Testing with `wazuhevtx`: A Solution for Windows Event Logs

 Wazuh's powerful log analysis and rule engine enables organizations to monitor and respond to a wide range of security events.
 For Wazuh users, fine-tuning and testing custom rules and decoders is a crucial part of the process.
-This is where the wazuh-logtest tool shines—providing a sandboxed environment to validate and refine rules against sample logs.
+This is where the `wazuh-logtest` tool shines—providing a sandboxed environment to validate and refine rules against sample logs.

-However, when it comes to Windows event logs, wazuh-logtest presents a unique challenge.
-In this article, we’ll explore the problem and introduce wazuhevtx, a tool designed to bridge the gap and bring seamless rule testing for Windows event logs to the Wazuh ecosystem.
+However, when it comes to Windows event logs, `wazuh-logtest` presents a unique challenge.
+In this article, I’ll explore the problem and introduce `wazuhevtx`, a tool designed to bridge the gap and bring seamless rule testing for Windows event logs to the Wazuh ecosystem.

-### Rule Testing with wazuh-logtest
+### Rule Testing with `wazuh-logtest`

-The wazuh-logtest tool is an interactive utility that enables users to test rules and decoders in isolation.
+The `wazuh-logtest` tool is an interactive utility that enables users to test rules and decoders in isolation.
 It allows you to paste sample logs, view their processing lifecycle, and observe which rules match.
 This three-phase process—pre-decoding, decoding, and filtering—helps users debug decoders, refine rules, and validate expected behaviors.
+You can find the [official documentation of the tool](https://documentation.wazuh.com/current/user-manual/reference/tools/wazuh-logtest.html) for parameters, [getting started guide](https://documentation.wazuh.com/current/user-manual/ruleset/testing.html), and [architecture](https://documentation.wazuh.com/current/development/wazuh-logtest.html) on Wazuh resources.

-#### How wazuh-logtest Works
+#### How `wazuh-logtest` Works

+First of all, you need to understand that it is not possible to run `wazuh-logtest` as an independent tool on your workstation.
+It is a component of Wazuh manager, namely part of `analysisd`.
+Therefore, the tool runs on the Wazuh manager nodes.
+It creates isolated sessions so that these are not mixed with actual logs forwarded to analysis.

+While it is tempting to modify it to work locally -or remotely, depending on where you look at it, the tool uses AF_UNIX sockets instead of [RESTful API](https://documentation.wazuh.com/current/user-manual/api/reference.html#tag/Logtest).
+If you want to work with it remotely, you may want to write a client and allow HTTPS traffic to your server [over TCP/55000](https://documentation.wazuh.com/current/getting-started/architecture.html).
+You can use curl, Postman or [Bruno](https://docs.usebruno.com/introduction/what-is-bruno) or any scripting language of your preference as well.

+I will focus on the CLI tool insted.
+Let's go step by step:

-1. **Launch the Tool:** Run wazuh-logtest interactively:
+1. **Launch the Tool:** Run `wazuh-logtest` interactively:

+On Wazuh manager node, run this command to start.

 ```bash
 /var/ossec/bin/wazuh-logtest